Warning

 ./run_tests.sh -selenium lib/galaxy_test/selenium/test_registration.py::TestRegistration::test_reregister_username_fails

-Run a selenium test against a running server while watching client (fastest iterating on client tests):
+Run an end-to-end test using Selenium against a running server while watching client (fastest iterating on client tests):

 export GALAXY_TEST_EXTERNAL=http://localhost:8081/ # Target tests at server.